Codaisseur/react-redux-jwt-bootstrap-template/README.md

 Use Back-End Repo (project temporarily named backendexpress2) npm install npx nodemon

-This is my portfolio project.
-I'm building an educational sequencer for kids under 12y/o that can be used by schoolteachers.

 HOW TO PLAY WITH IT:
 Press the Tape-recorder to play/stop audio.